Advanced Usage

 that you can mutate attributes in-place.
 If you would like to prevent in-place mutation, you

-keyword argument to the constructor.
+can use the frozen keyword argument to the constructor.
 For example:

 @spec_class(frozen=True)